pagmatt/markdown-cv/README.md

 Matteo Pagin's CV
 ===========

-My curriculum vitae, maintained in plain text and rendered to html and pdf using CSS.
+My curriculum vitae, maintained in markdown and rendered to html and pdf.
-The rendered PDF file can be found [here](pdf_output/cv.pdf)
+The updated rendered resume can be found [here](https://pagmatt.github.io/markdown-cv/).

 Forked from [markdown-cv](http://elipapa.github.io/markdown-cv).